Plastimytes/databases/README.md

 ERD diagrams

-Sql in visual studio code
+Sql in visual studio code is a better choice
 Primary and foreign keys